Topkis's theorem: Statement

-An example
+is increasing in $\theta$ as a correspondence (i.e., in the strong set order).
+Under standard existence conditions, the greatest and least selections from this correspondence are nondecreasing in $\theta$.

+Example

-This example will show how using Topkis's theorem gives the same result as using more standard tools.
+This example will show how using Topkis's theorem gives the same qualitative result as using more standard tools.
 The advantage of using Topkis's theorem is that it can be applied to a wider class of problems than can be studied with standard economics tools.

 A driver is driving down a highway and must choose a speed, s.
 Going faster is desirable, but is more likely to result in a crash.
 There is some prevalence of potholes, p.
 The presence of potholes increases the probability of crashing.
 Note that s is a choice variable and p is a parameter of the environment that is fixed from the perspective of the driver.
-The driver seeks to $\max_{s}U(s,p)$.
+The driver seeks to $\max_{s\in S}U(s,p)$, where S is the feasible set of speeds.

-We would like to understand how the driver's speed (a choice variable) changes with the amount of potholes:
+We would like to understand how the driver's speed changes with the amount of potholes; in a differentiable, single-valued benchmark this can be written as: